 - Keep track of your career change in a way that really floats your boat.
 If you're creative, scrapbook your ideas and activities.
 More of a tick-box type?
 Grab a calendar and put a star on every day you've done something to further your shift.

-- Learn to laugh at your seriousness (Rule Number 6 is a great story for this).
+- Learn to laugh at your seriousness.
 Turn it into a game: see if you can catch yourself getting significant and dramatic and stuck.
 The more you catch yourself, the more you win.

 How are you going to start taking your career change less seriously this week?
 Let me know in the comments below.